Table of Contents:

-I want to share my real Instagram story and 3 keys to Instagram success that I learned along the way.
+I want to share my real Instagram story and the three keys to Instagram success I learned along the way.

-A happy, healthy family of 4.
-My husband, our two sons ages 3 and 1, and myself had just moved into our dream house in the suburbs of San Francisco.
-6 months after moving in my husband lost his job.
+A happy, healthy family of four.
+My husband, our two sons ages three and one, and I had just moved into our dream house in the suburbs of San Francisco.
+Six months after moving in my husband lost his job.
 I was a stay at home mom taking care of my boys.
-This began a 3 year period without income.
+This began a three-year period without income.
 He did some soul searching and started his own business in the senior care industry.
-But getting the business off the ground took all of the savings we had left.
+But getting the business off the ground took all the savings we had left.

-The next 4 years were full of stress and sacrifice.
+The next four years were full of stress and sacrifice.
 We were reaching a critical stage.
 The business was growing but not fast enough.
-I had gone back to work helping my husband and helping with payroll costs, but it wasn’t enough.
+I had gone back to work helping my husband with payroll costs, but it just wasn’t enough.
 The bills were piling up.
-With each passing year we made more lifestyle adjustments, cutting out gym memberships, travel and luxuries we had for so long taken for granted.
-New clothes, mani-pedis, the occasional facial or message became a thing of the past.
+With each passing year we made more lifestyle adjustments, cutting out gym memberships, travel and luxuries we had so long taken for granted.
+New clothes, mani-pedis, the occasional facial or massage became a thing of the past.

 Eventually I came to terms with the idea that it was better if I just stayed home in order to avoid temptation.
 I started to sink into a depression mostly based on feelings of boredom, stress and feeling sorry for myself.
 I withdrew from friends and used our lack of money as an excuse.
 But it was more than that.
 I just wasn’t happy and didn’t know where I was going to find my joy again.

 Enter my twin sister Julie.
-It was about 3 months after she had moved into her new “dream home” in Seattle when she started talking about the “decor community” on IG.
-She talked to me with giddy excitement about how she was sharing her passion for decorating with others!
-(For more details on Julie’s Instagram Story click HERE.)
+It was about three months after she had moved into her new “dream home” in Seattle when she started talking about the “decor community” on IG.
+She talked to me with giddy excitement about how she was sharing her passion for decorating with others.
+Read more about Julie’s Instagram Story here.

-First of all, I knew nothing of home decor.
-Even more importantly I hadn’t thought about decorating my home since we moved in 6 years ago.
-I hadn’t spent a penny on furniture or new decor….not even a new pillow (can you imagine??) and I certainly didn’t have any way of making changes now!
-Last but not least I knew absolutely nothing about photography.
+First of all, I knew nothing of home décor.
+Even more importantly I hadn’t thought about decorating my home since we moved in six years ago.
+I hadn’t spent a penny on furniture or new decor.
+Not even a new pillow.
+Can you imagine?
+And I certainly didn’t have any way of making changes now.
+Lastly, I knew absolutely nothing about photography.
 I thought, what could I possibly offer?
 Who would want to follow me?

 And she can be very persuasive!
 One day I thought, what do I have to lose?
 I took a bold step, took a picture of my kitchen, and posted it.

-Ok….not so bad.
+Okay, not so bad.
 I got a few likes.
 No one said anything mean.
-Actually, there may have been a nice comment or two.
+There may have been a nice comment or two.
 I breathed a sigh of relief.
 Maybe my sister was right.
-I started contemplating my next pic.
+I started contemplating my next post.

 Another Reality Check

-Ok.
-Let me pause right here for another REALITY CHECK.
-My first pictures were CRAP!!
+Let me pause right here for another reality check.
+My first pictures were absolute crap.
 Sorry for my language but there really is no “sweet” way to say it.
 The angles were all off.
 The lighting was horrific.
-I could see the difference between my pictures and the decor pictures I was swooning over but I had no idea how to change it.
+I could see the difference between my pictures and the decor pictures I was swooning over, but I had no idea how to change it.
 Not yet.

-I began experimenting with lighting, turning lights on and off, taking pics at different times of the day and from different angles….and I started to experiment with photo editing for the first time.
+I began experimenting with lighting, turning lights on and off, taking pics at different times of the day and from different angles.
+Then, I started to experiment with photo editing for the first time.

 And I started sharing love.

-While I was busy getting inspired I was also finding mentors.
-Once I found these people/accounts I spent focused time and energy connecting and creating real relationships with these people.
+While I was busy getting inspired, I was also finding mentors.
+Once I found these people and accounts, I spent focused time and energy connecting and creating real relationships with these people.

 Here is what I learned.

 Be brave and just try.
 And try some more.
-You have to be willing to risk putting yourself out there.
-No, your first posts will probably not be great (unless you are a professional photographer and already an expert in your niche.)
-Think of every post is an experiment.
-Every day is a new day to learn something.
-Use IG to figure out who you are, what you like….what works, what doesn’t work–a place to perfect your craft.
+You must be willing to risk putting yourself out there.
+No, your first posts will probably not be great, unless you are a professional photographer and already an expert in your niche.
+Think of every post as an experiment.
+Every day is an opportunity to learn something new.
+Use IG to figure out who you are, what you like, what works and what doesn’t work–a place to perfect your craft.

 Find your niche.
 What are you passionate about?
 Where does your heart lie?
 This is the time and the place to dream.
 Do you love to travel and explore the world?
 Do you love make-up and beauty?
 Is fashion your thing?
 Figure out what you want to focus on and then find accounts and people you really love.
 Follow their lead.
 Watch what they do.
 Learn from them.
 Allow your own style to emerge in your pictures.
 Find your own voice on your posts.

-Did you know that people are just as likely to follow you if you are KIND to them as they are to follow you if you have nice pics?
-Well, maybe not everyone, but the people that you will end up being your true supporters and your most valuable ENGAGED followers will!!
-The people that you want in your corner are going to follow you for your heart as much as for your pics….even on Instagram.
+Did you know that people are just as likely to follow you if you are kind to them as they are to follow you if you have nice photos?
+Well, maybe not everyone, but the people that you will end up being your true supporters and your most valuable engaged followers will.
+The people that you want in your corner are going to follow you for your heart as much as for your pictures, even on Instagram.

 My story is a happy one.
 Not because we are out of our financial crisis.
-Actually, we are still struggling.
+We are still struggling.
 But do I sound depressed?
-No. Anything but!
-I have found happiness in spite of our financial situation.
-I have found my voice on IG.
-Thanks to my sister and my many thousands of encouraging, supportive followers.
-I have found love and compassion and an optimism that comes from the feeling of succeeding at something you love….just because I tried!
+No. In fact, I am anything but because I found happiness despite our financial situation.
+I discovered my voice on IG, thanks to my sister and my many thousands of encouraging, supportive followers.
+I now have love and compassion and an optimism that comes from the feeling of succeeding at something you love, just because I tried.

 What lessons did we learn?
-What are my 3 Keys to Instagram Success?
+What are my three keys to Instagram success?